lexieernst/fauci-swag-server/README.md

 ## Setup
-To set up the app,  make sure you have the apropriate repository and you have them setup , preferrably within the same directory.
+To set up the app,  make sure you have the apropriate repository and you have them set up.
  - clone the repo (server) `git clone https://github.com/lexieernst/fauci-swag-server`
  - clone the repo (client) `git clone https://github.com/lexieernst/fauci-swag-client`